Frequently Asked Questions

 -

-In Chinese, it's called a neifei, roughly meaning 'inner ticket', and it's there to prove that the tea material is from the producer on the wrapper, and the tea hasn't been re-wrapped.
+In Chinese, it's called a neifei, roughly translating to 'inner ticket', and it's there to prove that the tea material is from the producer on the wrapper, and the tea cake itself hasn't been swapped out and re-wrapped (i.e. counterfeited).

 No one is exactly trying to fake our teas just yet, but it's an extra assurance that it's our own material and has been pressed to our specifications.